Las Vegas shelters, cooling stations provide refuge from heat

 “The day shelters are something that our community has done for many years, and all our partners in the community — nonprofits, law enforcement, government agencies — use every avenue we can to get the word out,” county spokesman Dan Kulin said.

 The day shelters provide food, water, showers, washing machines and case management for clients, according to Ryan McDonald, homeless services coordinator at the Salvation Army.
-He added that it is a safe space where homeless residents can play games, watch television or simply enjoy the air-conditioned space.
+He added that they are safe spaces where homeless residents can play games, watch television or simply enjoy the air-conditioned space.

 Shawn “Turtle” Peureignetti said he visits the shelters daily in the summer.
-For him and other homeless residents, he said, it is crucial to have a space to escape the heat when feeling tired and hungry.
+For homeless residents, he said, it is crucial to have a space to escape the heat when tired and hungry.

 “I don’t want to be outside in the shade under a tree just looking at people walk by,” Peureignetti said.
 “Instead I can come here and watch a show or do something entertaining that’s going to make me feel like I’m getting something out of my time.”

 The Salvation Army shelter sees roughly 150 to 250 people a day, McDonald said.
-The three shelters each have an approximate capacity of 325 people per day and are funded by the county, Las Vegas, North Las Vegas, Henderson and Boulder City, according to Kulin.
+Each of the three shelters has an approximate capacity of 325 people per day and is funded by the county, Las Vegas, North Las Vegas, Henderson and Boulder City, according to Kulin.

 Lionell Broughton, a client and head volunteer at the Salvation Army, said he has seen the summer day shelters bring people in from the streets and away from “bad attitudes” stirred by the heat.
 He added the shelters are always seeking help.